acelinkio/argocd-homelab/docs/faq.md

 - Is there a way to deploy 'core' resources beforehand?
   After installing ArgoCD, individual resources can be installed before applying the ApplicationSet that actively watches the `manifest` directory.
 See the setup instructions used for coredns/cilium as an example.

-- Why is kubernetes not coming back up after going offline?

-  Kubernetes API server relies upon Kyverno for validation/mutating.
-If Kyverno is unavailable, requests will fail by default.
-Update core functions to allow failure.  https://kyverno.io/docs/troubleshooting/#api-server-is-blocked

 - Why use external-secrets and argo-vault-plugin?

   external-secrets is the source of truth.